qwark97/go-versatility-presentation/hub/README.md

 # Design specification

 ## Acceptance criteria
-- [ ] service reads data from peripherals (e.g. some microcontrollers) according to internal scheduler
+- [x] service reads data from peripherals (e.g. some microcontrollers) according to internal scheduler
-- [ ] service stores data in sqllite DB
+- [x] service stores data in memory
 - [ ] service sends data to Home Assistant
-- [ ] all above (source of data, where it should be send, how often etc.) is based on the configuration stored as JSON file
+- [x] all above (source of data, where it should be send, how often etc.) is based on the configuration stored as JSON file
 - [x] configuration should be maintainable through API
-- [ ] service supports hot-reloading of the configuration
+- [x] service supports hot-reloading of the configuration
 - [x] service allows to verify if configuration works as expected
-- [ ] service allows to read data read by the data source
+- [x] service allows to read data read by the data source
 - ...

 ## Comunication
-Incoming communication goes thgough HTTP calls.
+Incoming communication goes through HTTP calls.
 Outcoming communication goes only to Home Assistant therefore it depends on how HA accepts data and will be clarified later.
-Communication with data sources (e.g. microcontrollers) depends on the source itself, therefore will be defined through the configuration
+Communication with data sources (e.g. microcontrollers) goes through HTTP calls

 ## API